Aliases for OAS1 Gene

 This gene is induced by interferons and encodes a protein that synthesizes 2',5'-oligoadenylates (2-5As).
 This protein activates latent RNase L, which results in viral RNA degradation and the inhibition of viral replication.
 Alternative splicing results in multiple transcript variants with different enzymatic activities.
 Polymorphisms in this gene have been associated with susceptibility to viral infection and diabetes mellitus, type 1.
 A disease-associated allele in a splice acceptor site influences the production of the p46 splice isoform.
 This gene is located in a cluster of related genes on chromosome 12. [provided by RefSeq, Feb 2016]

 GeneCards Summary for OAS1 Gene

 OAS1 (2'-5'-Oligoadenylate Synthetase 1) is a Protein Coding gene.
-Diseases associated with OAS1 include diabetes mellitus, insulin-dependent and west nile encephalitis.
-Among its related pathways are Hepatitis C and Influenza A. GO annotations related to this gene include RNA binding and transferase activity.
+Diseases associated with OAS1 include Diabetes Mellitus, Insulin-Dependent and West Nile Encephalitis.
+Among its related pathways are NF-kappaB Signaling and Immune System.
+GO annotations related to this gene include RNA binding and transferase activity.
 An important paralog of this gene is OAS2.

 UniProtKB/Swiss-Prot for OAS1 Gene